AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56023-widget-content-not-updating-on-the-cms-page.md

 ## Issue

-Widget content is not updating on the CMS page
+Widget content is not updating on the CMS page.

 <u>Steps to reproduce</u>:

-1. Create few products.
+1. Create a few products.
 1. Create the new CMS page and add new products widget to the content:

     ```
        {{widget type="Magento\Catalog\Block\Product\Widget\NewWidget" display_type="new_products" show_pager="1" products_per_page="5" products_count="10" template="product/widget/new/content/new_grid.phtml" page_var_name="pnetpm"}}
     ```

-1. Open the created page on the frontend.
+1. Open the created page on the storefront.
 Make sure to cache it.
 1. From the Admin, open **[!UICONTROL Catalog]** > **[!UICONTROL Products]**.
+1. Pick any product for edit and switch "Set Product as New" to "Yes".
-1. Go to the created **CMS page** on the frontend again.
+1. Go to the created *CMS page* on the storefront again.

 <u>Expected results</u>:

-The Page contains **New Products widget** with the products.
+The page contains *New Products widget* with the products.

 <u>Actual results</u>:

-The page does not contain **New Products widget**, and the new products do not appear.
+The page does not contain *New Products widget*, and the new products do not appear.

 ## Apply the patch